 I kept wishing for a technique that wasn’t so physically hard, one that gave quick, great results and that didn’t cost an arm and a leg to learn.
 Enter Bowen therapy.

 The first time I heard about Bowen therapy was in the 1980s — I was a deep-tissue massage therapist at the time and I was doing a trade with another massage therapist.
 She raved about a Bowen session she had just received.
-I said, “Oh, there are so many great modalities out there,” wistfully, because I really wanted to learn something that would give better results with less hard work and pain than deep-tissue massage, which I refer to as a man’s job because of the physical strength it requires.
+I said, “Oh, there are so many great modalities out there,” wistfully, because I really wanted to learn something that would give better results with less hard work and pain than deep-tissue massage.
 My trade partner responded, “NO, this is different!”

 The second time I heard about it from a highly respected and dear friend, who was very schooled in hands-on healing techniques and tended to be 15 years ahead of everybody else in the natural-health field.
 She had learned a little of it and her husband no longer needed to see his chiropractor — his body was maintaining the alignment.